 Figure 9.
 Evaporation ratio φ of water droplets with respect to nondimensional time on different micro-structured samples with different substrate base temperatures.

 Evaporation ratio φ is defined as the ratio of the evaporation rate from the droplet base to the total evaporation rate.
 The evaporation ratio φ with respect to nondimensional time on different samples with different substrate base temperatures is shown in Fig. 9.
-It can be seen that the evaporation ratio φ generally decreases in the CCR mode while increasing close to the end of the CCA mode.
+It can be observed that the evaporation ratio φ generally decreases in the CCR mode while increasing close to the end of the CCA mode.
 This phenomenon is mainly caused by the larger decreasing rate of evaporation from the droplet base in the CCR mode and the relatively smaller decreasing rate of evaporation in the CCA mode, compared with the evaporation rate from the droplet cap.
-As discussed before, the decrease of the total evaporation rate in the CCR mode is mainly due to the decrease of the evaporation ratio from the droplet base.
-The quick decrease of evaporation rate from the droplet base determines the decrease of the evaporation ratio in the CCR mode.
-In the CCA mode, the evaporation rate decrease from the droplet base surface is slow and the main reduction of the total evaporation rate is from the droplet cap.
-The slow decrease of the evaporation rate from the droplet base leads to the increasing evaporation ratio φ.
-Generally, the evaporation ratio φ increases with the substrate temperature for droplet evaporation on the same substrate with a relatively large volume (larger than 1.5 μL at which the height of the droplet reduces by half ).
-The increase of substrate temperature will directly cause a temperature increase of the droplet base and then induce the temperature increase at the droplet cap.
-Due to the thermal resistance of the droplet bulk, the temperature increase of the droplet cap is smaller than that at the droplet base with the increase of the substrate temperature.
-Thus, the substrate temperature increase leads to a higher evaporation rate increase at the droplet base for a relatively large volume of droplet.
-As a result, the evaporation ratio φ increase with the rise of the substrate temperature for droplet with a large droplet volume.
-For droplets with a relatively small volume (smaller than about 1.5 μL), the evaporation ratio φ decreases with the increasing substrate temperature.
-For droplets with a relatively small volume, the thermal resistance of the droplet bulk is comparatively small, and the increase of the substrate temperature will cause a higher temperature increase at the droplet cap for droplets with a small volume.
-Thus, the increase of the substrate temperature causes a higher evaporation rate increase than at the droplet base surface for droplets with smaller volume.
-As a result, the evaporation ratio φ decreases with rise of the substrate temperature for droplet with a small volume.
+Generally, the evaporation ratio φ increases with the substrate temperature for droplet evaporation on the same substrate with a relatively large volume.
+The increase of the substrate temperature will directly cause a temperature increase at the droplet base and subsequently induce the temperature increase at the droplet cap.
+Due to the thermal resistance of the droplet bulk, the temperature increase at the droplet cap is smaller than that at the droplet base in response to the substrate temperature increase.
+Thus, more evaporation occurs from the droplet base than from the droplet cap with the increase of the substrate temperature.
+It is observed from Fig. (9) that the evaporation ratio φ decreases with the increase of the substrate temperature after the droplet volume shrinking to less than about 1.5 μL.
+This opposite variation of the evaporation ratio is caused by the decrease of droplet volume.
+When the droplet volume shrinks to about the 1.5 μL, both the droplet height and the droplet cap surface area decrease rapidly, e.g., the surface area of the droplet cap is reduced by half.
+As a result, the thermal resistance of the droplet bulk is comparatively small, and the increase of the substrate temperature will cause a higher temperature rise at the droplet cap.
+Thus, more evaporation occurs from the droplet cap than from the droplet base with the increase of the substrate temperature and therefore the evaporation ratio decreases.

 4.3.
 Effective conductivity of water droplet for evaporation on high temperature substrate